chumajin/kaggle-VCID/README.md

 ~~~

 If your GPU memory is 40GB or less, please modify the learning rate and batch size with the following codes.
+Note that in this case, accuracy will vary.
 Default lr and batch size is in condition.csv, which was used for the competition.

 ~~~
 --changelr True \